 No matter what your takeaway is, we tried to show you both sides of the coin:

-- Why it could too late to buy Bitcoin?
+- Why it could too late to buy Bitcoin

 - And why it’s just the beginning of Bitcoin’s domination

 Now it’s your turn to decide and share with others whether it’s too late or just the right time to buy Bitcoin.
+If you believe that right now is the best time, go ahead and acquire Bitcoin in a fast and convenient way.

 This article is written by Juan Galt.
 Juan has been a researcher, journalist, and educator in the Bitcoin & Blockchain industry since 2014.
 He has been published in major publications, such as BitcoinMagazine, Cointelegraph, New.btc.com, and Bitcoin.com.
 Today he focuses on fast-tracking new crypto adopters through the learning curve, teaching them industry standards of digital security, privacy, and investment at ByoVault.com.